Ramsey, Anderson lead way, Northwestern pounds Terps 43-3 - WHIZ News

 THE TAKEAWAY

-Northwestern: The Wildcats want to show last season was an aberration and not a sign of things to come.
+Northwestern: The Wildcats want to show last season was not a sign of things to come.
 This was a good start.

 UP NEXT